AkshadbhaiIngle/BEE/README.md

 # BEE
-Brief Report on Design Thinking in Business Models
+Application of  Design Thinking in Business Models